EMI: EMI Leisure

 EMI Leisure Enterprises was formed in April 1974 and controlled Blackpool Tower; EMI's 16 squash clubs and five bowling alleys; discotheques; 23 licensed premises and other amusement interests.
 It began developing new leisure businesses, including Brighton Marina and golf activities with the opening of Aldenham Golf Club.
-In April 1977 they acquired the Empire Ballroom and Cinema in Leicester Square in London and in September 1977 acquired Bailey Leisure Services Limited which they renamed EMI Dancing which provided the group with dance halls, cabaret clubs and discotheques around the UK.
+In April 1977 it acquired the Empire Ballroom and Cinema in Leicester Square in London and in September 1977 acquired Bailey Leisure Services Limited which it renamed EMI Dancing which provided the group with dance halls, cabaret clubs and discotheques around the UK.
 By the late 1970s, the leisure business contributed 15% of group revenues.
 In 1978, EMI acquired the Prince Edward Theatre.
 It also owned two other theatres in London as well as theatres in the rest of the UK.

 Following the merger with Thorn, part of EMI's leisure interests were sold to Trust House Forte in November 1980 for £16 million.
 Lord Delfont became chairman and chief executive of THF's leisure division.
 EMI Social Centres chain of bingo halls remained with Thorn EMI.

 The Winter Gardens in Blackpool were sold in 1983 to First Leisure.